wch/extrafont/README.md

 ## Rttf2pt1

 The source code for the utility program `ttf2pt1` is in the package Rttf2pt1.
+CRAN has pre-compiled Windows and Mac OS X binaries.
-It will be compiled on installation, so you need a build environment on your system (unless you install Rttf2pt1 as a precompiled package from CRAN).
+For other platforms, and when installing from source, it will be compiled on installation, so you need a build environment on your system.

 ## Windows installation notes